Selim Amallah: International career

 Amallah was born in Belgium and is of Moroccan and Italian descent.
 He chose to represent the Morocco national team at the international level and made his competitive debut in a 0–0 draw with Mauritania on 15 November 2019 in qualification match for the 2022 Africa Cup of Nations.

 On 9 October 2020, he scored his first goal for the Atlas Lions in a match against Senegal after being set up by Achraf Hakimi.
 He then provided an assist for Youssef En-Nesyri's goal in the 71st minute as Morocco won 3–1.

 On 10 November 2022, he was named in Morocco's 23-man squad for the 2022 FIFA World Cup in Qatar.

+Personal life

+His mother Antoinette died when he was 14 years old.
+Amallah has since played every game for her, and honored her at the 2022 FIFA World Cup, where he played an important role for Morocco, eventually reaching the semifinals and finishing the tournament in 4th place.